sezzle/sezzle-magento/README.md

 13. Login to Magento Admin and navigate to System/Cache Management
 14. Flush the cache storage by selecting Flush Cache Storage
 15. Flush the js/css cache.

+## Sezzle documentation and testing
+All information about testing can be found in `https://docs.sezzle.com/`